ThreatConnect-Inc/threatconnect-developer-docs/docs/rest_api/victims/delete.rst

 Delete Victim Attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^

-To delete an attribute from a Victim, use the following format:
+To delete an Attribute from a Victim, use the following format:

 .. code::

     DELETE /v2/victims/{victimId}/attributes/{attributeId}

-For example, if you wanted to delete the attribute with ID 54321 from the Victim with ID 12345, you would use the following query:
+For example, if you want to delete the Attribute with ID 54321 from the Victim with ID 12345, you would use the following query:

 .. code::